Prosthesis: Types

-Somato prostheses of the torso include breast prostheses which may be either single or bilateral, full breast devices or nipple prostheses.
+Some prostheses of the torso include breast prostheses which may be either single or bilateral, full breast devices or nipple prostheses.

-Penile prostheses are used to treat erectile dysfunction, correct penile deformity, perform phalloplasty and metoidioplasty procedures in biological men, and to build a new penis in female-to-male gender reassignment surgeries.
+Penile prostheses are used to treat erectile dysfunction, perform phalloplasty procedures in men, and to build a new penis in female-to-male gender reassignment surgeries.

 Limb prostheses

 Limb prostheses include both upper- and lower-extremity prostheses.

 Upper-extremity prostheses are used at varying levels of amputation: forequarter, shoulder disarticulation, transhumeral prosthesis, elbow disarticulation, transradial prosthesis, wrist disarticulation, full hand, partial hand, finger, partial finger.
 A transradial prosthesis is an artificial limb that replaces an arm missing below the elbow.

 Upper limb prostheses can be categorized in three main categories: Passive devices, Body Powered devices, and Externally Powered (myoelectric) devices.
 Passive devices can either be passive hands, mainly used for cosmetic purposes, or passive tools, mainly used for specific activities (e.g. leisure or vocational).
 An extensive overview and classification of passive devices can be found in a literature review by Maat et.al.
 A passive device can be static, meaning the device has no movable parts, or it can be adjustable, meaning its configuration can be adjusted (e.g. adjustable hand opening).
 Despite the absence of active grasping, passive devices are very useful in bimanual tasks that require fixation or support of an object, or for gesticulation in social interaction.
 According to scientific data a third of the upper limb amputees worldwide use a passive prosthetic hand.
 Body Powered or cable-operated limbs work by attaching a harness and cable around the opposite shoulder of the damaged arm.
 A recent body-powered approach has explored the utilization of the user's breathing to power and control the prosthetic hand to help eliminate actuation cable and harness.
-The third category of prosthetic devices available is myoelectric arms.
-These work by sensing, via electrodes, when the muscles in the upper arm move, causing an artificial hand to open or close.
+The third category of available prosthetic devices comprises myoelectric arms.
+This particular class of devices distinguishes itself from the previous ones due to the inclusion of a battery system.
+This battery serves the dual purpose of providing energy for both actuation and sensing components.
+While actuation predominantly relies on motor or pneumatic systems, a variety of solutions have been explored for capturing muscle activity, including techniques such as Electromyography, Sonomyography, Myokinetic, and others.
+These methods function by detecting the minute electrical currents generated by contracted muscles during upper arm movement, typically employing electrodes or other suitable tools.
+Subsequently, these acquired signals are converted into gripping patterns or postures that the artificial hand will then execute.

 In the prosthetics industry, a trans-radial prosthetic arm is often referred to as a "BE" or below elbow prosthesis.

 Lower-extremity prostheses provide replacements at varying levels of amputation.
 These include hip disarticulation, transfemoral prosthesis, knee disarticulation, transtibial prosthesis, Syme's amputation, foot, partial foot, and toe.
 The two main subcategories of lower extremity prosthetic devices are trans-tibial (any amputation transecting the tibia bone or a congenital anomaly resulting in a tibial deficiency) and trans-femoral (any amputation transecting the femur bone or a congenital anomaly resulting in a femoral deficiency).